-Study Intervention described and comparisons (A vs. B) Ns Recruitment method Treatment setting required??
-Mode of delivery Intensity of intervention (when and how much) Method(s) of outcome assessment

-A. MI: 2 brief interventions Screen-detected (published Emergency PhD or master's Face to 2 15-60 minute NR Self-report based

-guided by the principles of MI. wellness questionnaire) department, level mental health face individual on standardized

-Project Reduce The goal of the first brief behavioral/mental health clinic degree interventionist counseling sessions questionnaires

-intervention was to engage the participant in reflection Single center Yes sessions

-upon the pros and cons of U.S. 165

-alcohol and marijuana use.
-0.5.

-The focus of the second brief

-ir intervention session was to

-review and reinforce the

-change and create a change

-plan with those who had not

-made a change plan in the

-first session (n=206)

-B. Usual care: participants

-received routine emergency

-care for their presenting

-medical complaint and were

-offered information on local

-treatment resources for

-substance misuse (n= 220)

-A. MET-CBT: MET, functional Screen-detected (TWEAK) Obstetrics and Research nurse Tablets 6 30 minute NR Self-report based

-analysis, safe sexual Gynecology Clinic MET + CBT on timeline

-behavior, communication 2 centers obstetrical doctor sessions followback

-skills, relapse prevention and U.S. or nurse Urine testing

-problem solving skills.
-Yes (manualized)

-Research nurse therapists

-had the flexibility to offer

-additional sessions or repeat

-topics if there was time and need (n=92)

-B. Brief advice: a manualized

-version of standard

-interventions offered by

-obstetrical doctors and nurses

-(n=91)
+Author, year Study Intervention described and comparisons (A vs. B) Recruitment method Treatment setting Practitioner Mentions special training required?
+Mode of Intensity of intervention (when and how much) Mentions intervention materials?
+Method(s) of outcome assessment Woolard, 2013 67 A. MI: 2 brief interventions guided by the principles of MI.
+The goal of the first brief intervention was to engage the participant in reflection upon the pros and cons of alcohol and marijuana use.
+The focus of the second brief intervention session was to review and reinforce the change and create a change plan with those who had not made a change plan in the first session (n=206) B. Usual care: participants received routine emergency care for their presenting medical complaint and were offered information on Screen-detected (published wellness questionnaire) Emergency department, behavioral/mental health clinic Single center U.S. PhD or master's level mental health degree interventionist Yes Face to 2 15-60 minute individual counseling sessions Self-report based on standardized questionnaires Yonkers, 2012 68 local treatment resources for substance misuse (n= 220) A. MET-CBT: MET, functional analysis, safe sexual behavior, communication skills, relapse prevention and problem solving skills.
+Research nurse therapists had the flexibility to offer additional sessions or repeat topics if there was time and need (n=92) B. Brief advice: a manualized version of standard interventions offered by obstetrical doctors and nurses (n=91) Screen-detected (TWEAK) Obstetrics and Gynecology Clinic 2 centers U.S. Research nurse therapist and obstetrical doctor or nurse Yes (manualized) 6 30 minute MET + CBT sessions NR Self-report based on timeline followback Urine testing

-Author, year Study Intervention described and comparisons (A vs. B) Ns Recruitment method Treatment setting Practitioner Mentions special training required??
-Mode of delivery Intensity of intervention (when and how much) Method(s) of outcome assessment Zahradnik, 2009 68 Otto, 2009 119 other questions to assess for prescription drug use) Hospital 2 centers Germany Psychologist Yes Face to face, phone, letter 1 35-minute in- person MI session, 1 phone MI session, and 1 individualized feedback letter Self-report based on standardized questionnaires
+Intervention described and comparisons (A vs. Practitioner Intensity of intervention Mentions Method(s) of Author, year Study B) Ns Recruitment method Treatment setting Mentions special Mode of delivery (when and how much) intervention outcome assessment Zahradnik, 2009 69 Otto, 2009 120 A. MI: Participants received 2 MI sessions.
+The first 30-45 minute session took place in the hospital; the second session, 4 weeks later, was conducted by phone.
+The intervention was based on the Transtheoretical Model of behavior change.
+Participants received an individualized feedback letter 8 weeks after the first intervention (n=56) B. Usual care: informational booklet about prescription drugs (n=70) Screen-detected (SDS and other questions to assess for prescription drug use) Hospital 2 centers Germany Psychologist Yes Face to face, phone, letter 1 35-minute in- person MI session, 1 phone MI session, and 1 individualized feedback letter Self-report based on standardized questionnaires